skmin-lab/unixmd/docs/source/install.rst

 -  Cython https://cython.org

--  BLAS/LAPACK libraries (or compatible equivalents)
+-  BLAS/LAPACK libraries or Math Kernel Library

 If you don't have Numpy or Cython, you can install them using :code:`pip` command.